Resources for Instructors and Departments

 One option is to make arrangements to provide the additional time either before or after the scheduled class time.
 Instructors commonly utilize the classroom building or departmental offices to make these arrangements.
 Instructors are welcome to consult with ADS staff regarding testing environments and other logistics as needed.

 The second option is to accommodate the student utilizing the ADS Testing Office.
-Students are responsible for making a reservation 3 business days in advance of the testing section.
+Students are responsible for making a reservation 1 week in advance of the testing date.
 Instructors will be notified via email of these reservations.
-Once notified, instructors will utilize the Online Portal system to provide the ADS Testing Office a copy of the test questions and instructors for administering the exam.

 Instructors are responsible for providing all test questions and directional information to the ADS Testing Office by 12 pm -